 1. Quarantine at Residence

 Caymanians and Permanent Residence holders may apply to quarantine at their private residence providing they agree to the terms and conditions of the Quarantine at Residence Programme.
 If you are participating in the Quarantine at Residence Programme and you have other persons in your household, all members of the household will be subject to the same requirements.
 For more information, visit our Quarantine at Home page.

-2. Quarantine at a Government Run Facility
+2. Quarantine at a Privately Run Facility

-If you would like to quarantine at a Privately Run facility, which includes Palm Heights, The Ritz-Carlton, Sunshine Suites, St. Matthew’s Hall and St. Matthew’s Residence, you must contact these facilities directly.
+If you would like to quarantine at a Privately Run facility (which includes Palm Heights, The Marriott Beach Resort, Sunshine Suites, The Ritz-Carlton, The Wyndham Reef Resort, The Holiday Inn and The Kimpton Seafire) you must contact these facilities directly.
 Once you have booked your accommodation, let the Government know the details (e.g. your reservation number) so that they can complete the approval of your application to travel into Cayman.
 Prices will vary, depending on the package and length of stay.

 Government sponsored quarantine is only offered to those who can provide TravelCayman with proof of essential travel.
 Types of travel that are considered 'essential' include: students returning to Cayman from studies overseas, travel for essential Government business, medical travel, persons representing the Islands at a sporting event, and more.
 For more information on what constitutes 'essential travel', see this link.

 Upon receiving a negative PCR result, you are now eligible to leave your isolation facility.
 It is still advised that persons remain cautious, use their best judgement and wear face-coverings whenever they feel is necessary (however, most businesses in Cayman now require a mask upon entry).
 Continue to remain a safe distance from persons outside your immediate family and practise safe hygiene by washing your hands and avoiding touching areas around your mouth and nose.